Alz-Android/crypto-trading-drl/README.md

 - **Ethereum (ETH)**: Complete system with backtesting and performance analysis

 Each cryptocurrency system contains:
-- Independent source code modules
-- Dedicated training scripts
+- Independent training scripts that import from shared `src/`
-- Specific market data
+- Dedicated market data and results
+- Cryptocurrency-specific documentation and requirements
 - Training results and performance metrics
-- Cryptocurrency-specific documentation and requirements

 ## 🔧 Configuration